afreen23/test-remote/README.md

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.20.

 ## Development server

-Run `ng serve ` for a dev server.
+Firstly, run `ng serve ` for running the remote app.
 Navigate to `http://localhost:4300/`.
 The application will automatically reload if you change any of the source files.

 ## Host app changes